julianliu17/2020-NBA-Playoff-Predictions/README.md

 # 2020 NBA Playoffs Prediction
 **2020 NBA Playoffs winner and teams prediction based on regular season stats**

-Playoff winner is decided based on number of playoff games won
+*Note: Playoff winner is decided based on number of playoff games won*

 1. Scraped 16 years of regular season stats and historic playoff wins from basketball-reference.com using python and beautifulsoup4
 2. Performed Data Cleaning and Feature Engineering from scraped data